 Error Code Description Here's what to do: 163 151 Date and Time Incorrect The clock module on the system board may not be set correctly.
 To set the correct date and time, press Enter while the error message is displayed to enter the Setup Utility.
-For instructions on using the Setup Utility, see "Using the Setup Utility" on page 29.
-You can change the clock in the Date and Time menu.
+For instructions on using the Setup Utility, see "Usin the Setup Utility" on page 31.
+You can change the clock in the Date and Tim menu.
 You may need to replace the system battery.
-For these instructions, see "Replacing the system battery" on page 71.
+For these instructions, see "Replacing the system battery" on page 78.
 164 Memory Size Error If you are using Rapid Resume and you have installed or removed hardware, press the on/off button on the system unit to turn it off.
 Return the hardware to its previous configuration, wait 10 seconds, and then turn on the system unit again.
 If the error does not reoccur, save any work that you want to keep and reinstall your hardware.
 If the error occurs again, check your Guide to HelpWare and All the Extras folder for information on obtaining service.
 If you are not using Rapid Resume and you have added or removed system memory from your computer, press Enter while the error message is displayed to enter the Setup Utility.
 Choose System Information from the Setup Utility Main Menu to verify that the new memory size is correct.
-For instructions on using the Setup Utility, see "Using the Setup Utility" on page 29.
+For instructions on using the Setup Utility, see "Using the Setup Utility" on page 31.
 If you have not removed memory from your computer, check your Guide to HelpWare and All the Extras folder for information on obtaining service.
 201 Memory Error Make sure memory modules (SIMMs) are inserted correctly and completely.
-For instructions on inserting SIMMs, see "Installing system memory modules" on page 68.
+For instructions on inserting SIMMs, see "Installing system memory modules" on page 71.
 229 External Cache Error If you have added any external cache modules, make sure they are inserted correctly and completely.
-For instructions on inserting cache memory modules, see "Installing cache memory modules" on page 66.
+For instructions on inserting cache memory modules, see "Installing cache memory modules" on page 69.
+Notos •

-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
-If any of these errors continue after taking the actions listed, check your online Aptiva Helper or the Guide to HelpWare and All the Extras folder for information on obtaining service.
+1. An X shown as part of the error code in this table represents any number between 0 and 9.